josokw/HopfieldANN/README.md

 Executing
 ---------

-If you are in the build directory:
+Go to the bin directory:

     ./hopfieldann ../data/hopf02.dat